maxieds/public-file-stashes/_project/ANDROIDGO.md

   apps in `/vendor/overlay/NetworkStack*.apk` ([link to directory]())?
 * How do he uses of media and DRM (like `drmrpc`) fit in with copyright law?
 What can we add from this discussion to the *De Santis versus Disney* debates and coverage?
+WAY MORE TO ADD THAN THIS SOON!
 * Does the `EV2` field in `TODO` ([directory link]()) have anything to do with the Phillips/NXP
   DESFire EV2 tag versions over NFC?
 Note that the fields in a